ohsu-cedar-comp-hub/HOP_CHIP/README.md

 ```

 Resulting output is a *_reformatted.txt that will be in your specified output directory.
-This fule can be added to the AnalyzeMutCalls.py as part of the --calls parameter.
+This file can be added to the AnalyzeMutCalls.py as part of the --calls parameter.

 ## Additional Notes
-When using multiple list of calls, choose names that start with a different letter.
+You can enter in any number of list of calls for AnalyzeMutCalls.py.
+But, when using multiple list of calls, choose names that start with a different letter.
 The created annotation dataframe saves the first letter of the name if there is a match, so this will prevent any confusion.
 Good example: custom, beataml, watson .
 Bad example: custom, calls, california